-To clear a profile, select the user in the Certificate snap-in and click the Clear profile for selected user icon [©] or click Clear profile in the context menu.
+To clear a profile, select the user in the Certificate snap-in and click the Clear profile for selected user icon selected user icon for click Clear profile in the context menu.

-You can select several users (select the users with the left mouse button while holding down the SHIFT key) and clear their profiles by clicking the 1/2 icon.
+You can select several users (select the users with the left mouse button while holding down the SHIFT key) and clear their profiles by clicking the [©] icon.